My Love: Essential Collection: Promotion

-The performance of "My Love" was aired for the very first time on television on 31 August 2008, during the 43rd annual MDA Labor Day Telethon.
-On 28 October 2008, an episode of The Oprah Winfrey Show was dedicated to Dion, as well as several inspirational journeys of parents and their young children, who suffered from many diseases.
-Dion was featured throughout the special titled, Miracle Children with Celine Dion due to the personal struggles and difficulties she was facing at the time with childbirth.
-Towards the end of the special, she performed a live rendition of "My Love".
-The following day, Dion was forced to reschedule her concert of 30 October in Minneapolis, as well many others in November 2008, citing illness as the cause for the postponements.
+The performance of "My Love" was broadcast for the first time on television on 31 August 2008 during the 43rd annual MDA Labor Day Telethon.
+On 28 October 2008, an episode of The Oprah Winfrey Show was dedicated to Dion, as well as several stories about parents and young children facing serious illnesses.
+Dion appeared throughout the special, titled Miracle Children with Celine Dion, which also addressed her own challenges with childbirth.
+She concluded the episode with a live performance of "My Love".
+The following day, Dion postponed her 30 October concert in Minneapolis, along with several November 2008 dates, citing illness.
 On 1 December 2008, she performed "My Love" on The Tonight Show with Jay Leno.
-On 13 December 2008, her official website posted a behind-the-scenes clip of Dion in the recording sessions for the song, "There Comes a Time".
-The Taking Chances World Tour ended on 26 February and on 1 March 2009, Dion gave her last public performance on Star Académie in Canada, singing a medley of her popular French and English-language songs alongside the contestants.
-Following the performance, Dion began her temporary retirement from the music industry, in order to focus time on her family and conceiving another child.
-Aside from the several televised appearances, "My Love" was performed throughout Dion's Taking Chances World Tour, beginning with her concert in Seoul on 18 March 2008.
-"My Love" was included later on the Taking Chances World Tour: The Concert, released on DVD and CD in April 2010.
+On 13 December 2008, her official website posted behind-the-scenes footage from the recording sessions for "There Comes a Time".

+The Taking Chances World Tour ended on 26 February 2009, and on 1 March 2009 Dion made her final public appearance before a temporary break from the music industry on Star Académie in Canada.
+She performed a medley of her French- and English-language hits with the contestants.
+After the appearance, Dion began a temporary hiatus to focus on her family and attempts to conceive another child.
+Aside from her televised performances, "My Love" was included throughout the Taking Chances World Tour, beginning with the concert in Seoul on 18 March 2008.
+The song was later included on Taking Chances World Tour: The Concert, released on DVD and CD in April 2010.